ni/nimble/packages/nimble-components/src/breadcrumb/breadcrumb.spec.md

     <nimble-breadcrumb-item>Breadcrumb item 3</nimble-breadcrumb-item>
 </nimble-breadcrumb>
 ```
-Note: href is optional, and the breadcrumb can be used without links entirely.
+Note: href is optional, and the breadcrumb will render as regular text if href is not specified (which is common for the last breadcrumb item).

 FAST API Documentation/ Specs
 - [breadcrumb and breadcrumb-item](https://github.com/microsoft/fast/blob/2cbba7d9ed4900ef2c69d0a9721cc98d742a583d/packages/web-components/fast-foundation/src/breadcrumb/breadcrumb.spec.md)